Halle Berry's Second Sweaty Betty Collection Is Here

-Halle Berry's Second Sweaty Betty Collection Is Here -- Shop the Fall Activewear Line
+Halle Berry's Second Sweaty Betty Collection Is Here -- Shop Her Fall Activewear Line

 We may receive commissions from some links to products on this page.
 Promotions are subject to availability and retailer terms.

-The Halle Berry x Sweaty Betty The rē•spin Edit collection features pieces that are effortlessly chic, versatile and functional.
-Standout styles include a quilted poncho made from recycled plastic, oversized color-blocked hoodie, chunky knitted scarf and, of course, matching sets of sports bras and leggings.
+The Halle Berry x Sweaty Betty The rē•spin Edit collection features pieces that work as chic, effortless layers, while being versatile and functional for active women.
+Standout styles include a quilted poncho made from recycled plastic, oversized color-blocked hoodie, chunky knitted scarf and, of course, matching sets of sports bras and leggings and other clothing that people love as much as other performance brands.

 One exciting new product introduced in Berry's line is the Super Soft Legging.
 Made from an exclusive new technical fabric, the Super Soft Legging has a high-compression, sweat-wicking fit with a bum-sculpting effect.
 It also has an elongated front-rise seam that elongates the look of the legs.